Obrn544/dotfiles/README.md

 ```

 > [!NOTE]
-> You can delete the dotfiles folder
+> If you want, you can delete the dotfiles folder

 ```sh
 rm -rf dotfiles